jheinnic/sp-codetest/README.md

 Two notable details related to return values and exceptions are worth highlighting by way of deliberate discussion here.

-* Regarding return values, the Password Validation Service will interpret an empty Collection return value the same way as a null return value.
-In both cases, the return value expresses that no rule encapsulated by the constraint provider class just invoked were violated.
+* Regarding return values, the Password Validation Service will interpret an empty `java.util.Collection` return value the same way as a null return value.
+In both cases, the return value states no violations of any rule(s) encapsulated by the constraint's host class were found.

 * Regarding exceptions, if any registered constraint providers throw an unchecked exception when called, the service provider still calls the remaining providers and collects error messages, and the `getResult()` method of its return model changes.
 If none of the constraint providers that returned without an Exception generate error messages, the return value changes from `VALID` to `UNKNOWN`.
 Otherwise, the return value changes from `INVALID` to `UNKNOWN_INVALID`.